-Volkswagen Passat GTE Estate running costs
+Volkswagen Passat GTE Estate costs, insurance, warranty & tax

 If you can plug it in regularly, running costs for the Volkswagen Passat GTE Estate could be extremely low